Dicaesium silver hexabromobismuthate

-Dicaesium silver hexabromobismuthate is an inorganic compound with the formula Cs_{2}AgBiBr_{6}.
+Dicaesium silver hexabromobismuthate is an inorganic compound with the chemical formula Cs_{2}AgBiBr_{6}.
 Being a stable double perovskite material, it is applied to photocatalytic reduction of carbon dioxide.

 Synthesis

 Dicaesium silver hexabromobismuthate can be synthesized by mixing stoichiometrical caesium bromide, silver bromide and bismuth(III) bromide in 48% hydrobromic acid.
 Its nanocrystals can be prepared using the hot-injection method in organic solvent at higher temperature.